Artist: Antonio Pollaiuolo (Italian, Florence ca. 1432–1498 Rome)

 Dimensions: sheet: 15 1/8 x 23 3/16 in.
 (38.4 x 58.9 cm)

 Credit Line: Purchase, Joseph Pulitzer Bequest, 1917

 Accession Number: 17.50.99

-This exceptional work, one of the earliest and most influential Italian engravings, is anomalous in many respects.
-It is the largest engraving of its time, and the only one signed by the Florentine artist Antonio Pollaiuolo (1431/321498).
-The Museum's impression, like other extant examples, shows the wear that resulted from long handling, examination, and appreciation.
+One of the earliest and most influential Italian engravings, this print is an anomaly in many respects.
+It is the largest engraving of its time, and the only one signed by the Florentine artist Antonio Pollaiuolo (1431/32–1498).
+The Museum's impression, like others, shows the wear that resulted from handling and examination.

-The subject of the work has never been completely explained.
-Some scholars have argued that the print was meant to illustrate a mythological episode, while others have viewed it as a pattern piece, intended to demonstrate a range of poses and viewpoints for the benefit of other artists.
-According to yet another interpretation, the ten nude figures locked in combat may be gladiators fighting in funeral games, and the print itself may have commemorated the death of a prominent Florentine.
+The subject of the print has never been completely explained.
+Some people have argued that the print was meant to illustrate a mythological episode, while others have viewed it as a pattern piece, intended to demonstrate a range of poses and viewpoints for the benefit of other artists.
+Another interpretation suggests that the ten nude figures locked in combat may be gladiators fighting in funeral games, and the print itself may have commemorated the death of a prominent Florentine.

-Pollaiuolo's apparent interest is to describe the human body in a state of urgent action, in varied poses, and from many perspectives.
-The figures' muscles are flexed and exaggerated beyond naturalism but nevertheless demonstrate the artist's keen understanding of anatomy.
+Pollaiuolo's apparent interest is to describe the human body in a state of action, in varied poses, and from different angles.
+The figures' muscles are flexed and exaggerated but nevertheless demonstrate the artist's keen understanding of anatomy.
 The careful pairing of fighters in complementary poses injects the violent battle with a dancelike order.